yanalunaterra/.github/CONTRIBUTING.md

 [git-commit-signoff]: https://git-scm.com/docs/git-commit#Documentation/git-commit.txt--s](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt---signoff

 If you plan to work on a non-trivial patch, let's talk it out first.
-I will guide you to make sure your work fits my design.
+I will help you make sure your work fits my design.
 Email me what you're up to together with your Discord/Signal/Telegram handle ^^